coldshrine/study-notes/books/effective-java.md

 Another advantage of marker interfaces over marker annotations is that they can be targeted more precisely.
 If an annotation is declared with target `ElementType.TYPE`, it can be applied to _any_ class or interface.

 The chief advantage of a marker annotation over marker interfaces is that they are part of the larger annotation facility.
 Marker annotations allow for consistency in annotation-based frameworks.

+If you find yourself writing a marker annotation type whose target is `ElementType.TYPE`, take the time to figure out whether it is really should be an annotation type or whether a marker interface would be more appropriate.

+## Lambdas and streams